Firefox vs Edge (2026): Privacy-First Browser vs Microsoft Integration

 Who Should Choose What?

-You care about browser independence and privacy, and want a browser not controlled by Google or Microsoft.
-Firefox is the only major browser built by a non-profit, which aligns incentives with user privacy rather than ad revenue.
+You care about browser independence and privacy, want a browser not controlled by Google or Microsoft.
+Firefox is the only major browser built by a non-profit, aligning incentives with user privacy rather than ad revenue.

-Brave combines Chromium performance with Firefox-level privacy through its built-in Shields, ad blocker, and optional Tor integration — making it the best choice if privacy is your top priority.
+You want maximum privacy with Chromium speed — Brave combines Chromium performance with Firefox-level privacy through built-in Shields, ad blocker, and optional Tor integration.

 Frequently Asked Questions